vitessio/website/content/en/blog/2025-01-25-how-to-choose-sharding-keys-1.md

        join customers c on o.customer_id = c.customer_id
 ```

-Since the join is not being done on the sharding key, Vitess will need to perform the join in the vtgate layer, which is the query router that sits between the application and the MySQL instances.
+Since the join is not being done on the sharding keys, Vitess will need to perform the join in the vtgate layer, which is the query router that sits between the application and the MySQL instances.
-This is not ideal, as it means that all the data from both tables will need to be transferred to the vtgate layer, and the join will be performed there.
+This is suboptimal, as it means that all the data from both tables will need to be transferred to the vtgate layer, and the join will be performed there.

 If we were to shard the `orders` table by `customer_id` instead of `order_id`, the join could be pushed down to the shard, and the join would be performed there.
 This would be much more efficient, as only the data that is needed for the join would need to be transferred between shards.
+The sharding key does not have to be unique, it's just a value used to decide which shard this row should live on, this column is perfectly fine as a sharding key.

 ## Analyzing How Queries Execute